aomite/project-one/README.md

 - What are the 10 most recent article titles?
 - What are the top 3 publicaion times (by hour) and how many articles are published during that hour?
 - What are the 3 least popular publication times (by hour) and how many articles are published during that time?
-- How many articles and their data are treieved?
+- How many articles and their data are retrieved?
 How many articles exists in total?

 ## Technologies Used
 - Hadoop MapReduce